2102 - Annual Leave

 Introduction

-The Annual Leave Program allows for the replacement of traditional vacation and sick leave credits with a more discretionary use of annual leave credits.
-The number of annual leave hours accrued each qualifying pay period is based on the employees' time base, months of state service, and whether represented or excluded.
+Eligible state employees have the option to enroll in either the Vacation/Sick Leave Program or the Annual Leave Program (ALP).
+Employees enrolled in the ALP have more discretionary use of annual leave credits, whereas the Vacation/Sick Leave Program has separate vacation and sick leave accruals.
+The number of annual leave hours accrued for each qualifying pay period is based on the employee’s time base, months of state service, and whether they are represented or excluded.

 Statement

-Participation in ALP or the Vacation/Sick Leave Program is a voluntary and personal choice of each employee.
+Choosing to participate in either the ALP or the Vacation/Sick Leave Program is a voluntary and personal choice made by each eligible employee.
 An employee should carefully evaluate the leave programs to determine which better addresses individual needs.

-Annual leave can be used to meet an employee's need for paid time off for any management-approved absence that is covered by sick leave or vacation.
-The advantages of annual leave are: (1) more discretionary leave each year (in lieu of sick leave), (2) annual leave has cash value upon retirement or separation from state service, (3) greater disability benefits in the event of a serious non-work-related injury or illness covered under Non-Industrial Disability Insurance by providing the option of replacing up to 100% of income by supplementation.
+Annual leave can be used to meet an employee's need for paid time off for any approved absence that is covered by sick leave or vacation.
+The advantages of annual leave are: (1) more discretionary leave each year; (2) has cash value upon retirement or separation from state service; (3) greater disability benefits in the event of a serious non-work-related injury or illness covered under Non-Industrial Disability Insurance by providing the option of replacing up to 100% of income through supplementation.

 Eligibility

-Employees eligible to participate in the ALP include the following:
+Employees that are eligible to participate in the ALP include the following:

-• Managers, supervisors, confidential, and other “excluded” employees
+• Managers, supervisors, confidential designations, and other excluded employees

 • All rank-and-file employees

-Statutory exempt employees are not eligible to participate.
+Statutory exempt employees are not eligible to participate in the ALP.
 Unless otherwise specified in the applicable Memorandum of Understanding, seasonal employees are not eligible to participate.

-Part-time employees, permanent-intermittent employees, and employees whose appointments are either limited term or temporary are eligible to participate in the ALP if their current appointments and CBIDs are in one of the eligible categories.
+Part-time, permanent-intermittent, and limited term or temporary employees are eligible to participate in the ALP if their current appointment and Collective Bargaining Identifier (CBID) are in one of the eligible categories.

-To qualify a full-time month, an employee must work 11 or more working days in a monthly pay period.
-In order for a part-time month to be a qualifying pay period, an employee must work at least that fraction of 88 hours (11 days) that corresponds to the employee’s time base.
-Annual leave credits are to be given on a pro rata basis to fractional time base employees on the first day of every monthly qualifying pay period.
-An intermittent employee must have 160 hours of paid employment to receive a qualifying monthly pay period.
+Annual leave credits are accrued on a pro rata basis to fractional time base employees on the first day of each monthly qualifying pay period.
+An intermittent employee must have 160 hours of paid employment to receive a qualifying monthly pay period and will accrue annual leave credits on the first day of each monthly qualifying pay period.

 Enrollment

-Upon hire, most employees may elect to enroll in either the ALP or Vacation/Sick Leave Program.
+Upon hire, eligible employees may elect to enroll in either the ALP or the Vacation/Sick Leave Program.
 Departments are responsible for providing information to employees regarding their option to participate in the ALP and when and how to change their election.
-It is recommended that employees who have elected to participate in either program receive confirmation of their election.
-The election form and copies of any other information provided to the employees regarding the program should be kept in the employee’s personnel file.
+Information provided to the employee should include the differences between the programs, including impact on Non-Industrial Disability Insurance (NDI) claims.
+It is recommended that employees who elect to participate in either program receive confirmation of their election.
+The election form and copies of any other information provided to the employees regarding the program should be kept in the employee’s Official Personnel File (OPF).

-Excluded and employees represented by Bargaining Units 2, 5, 6, 7, 8, 9, 10, 12, 13, 16, 18, and 19, maintain a continuous enrollment eligibility period.
-Employees must remain in the ALP or Vacation/Sick Leave Program for at least 24 months from the last date of election.
+All excluded and employees represented by BU’s 2, 5, 6, 7, 8, 9, 10, 12, 13, 16, 18, and 19, must remain in either the ALP or Vacation/Sick Leave Program for at least 24 months from the last date of election.
+Upon which, they will retain a continuous enrollment period until their next election.

 Upon enrolling into the ALP, an employee’s vacation balance will be converted to an annual leave bank.
 The employee will begin accruing annual leave credits after each qualifying pay period.